|

 ( Douglas ) say, you "do not" attempt to roll an Invader, let alone at low-level and definately

-not with 6 passengers on board.
+not with 6 passengers on board, even though many have.

 Note: Following the accident, the CAA ruled that only